The Gila — 558,065 acres of vast, pristine landscapes.

 On June 3, 1924, the Gila became the nation’s first designated wilderness area — predating the Wilderness Act by four decades.
+2024 marks the 100th year of the first Wilderness in the Nation.
 The Gila’s wilderness designation came as a result of the influence and insistence of Aldo Leopold, a former Forest Service ranger and supervisor, who became captivated by the Gila and wrote a wilderness proposal to his superiors in Washington, D.C.
 The Forest Service accepted Leopold’s proposal and set aside more than 500,000 acres of the Gila National Forest as wilderness.

 Other Things to do in the Area